jongpie/NebulaQueryAndSearch/README.md

 **Advanced Usage:** Search several objects

 ```
-SobjectQueryBuilder accountQuery  = new SobjectQueryBuilder(Schema.Account.SobjectType);                  // Create an instance of SobjectQueryBuilder for the Account object
+SObjectQueryBuilder accountQuery  = new SObjectQueryBuilder(Schema.Account.SObjectType);                  // Create an instance of SObjectQueryBuilder for the Account object
-SobjectQueryBuilder contactQuery  = new SobjectQueryBuilder(Schema.Contact.SobjectType);                  // Create an instance of SobjectQueryBuilder for the Contact object
+SObjectQueryBuilder contactQuery  = new SObjectQueryBuilder(Schema.Contact.SObjectType);                  // Create an instance of SObjectQueryBuilder for the Contact object
-SobjectQueryBuilder leadQuery     = new SobjectQueryBuilder(Schema.Lead.SobjectType);                     // Create an instance of SobjectQueryBuilder for the Lead object
+SObjectQueryBuilder leadQuery     = new SObjectQueryBuilder(Schema.Lead.SObjectType);                     // Create an instance of SObjectQueryBuilder for the Lead object
-List<SobjectQueryBuilder> queries = new List<SobjectQueryBuilder>{contactQuery, accountQuery, leadQuery}; // Add the SobjectQueryBuilder queries to a list
+List<SObjectQueryBuilder> queries = new List<SObjectQueryBuilder>{contactQuery, accountQuery, leadQuery}; // Add the SObjectQueryBuilder queries to a list

-SearchBuilder mySearch            = new SearchBuilder('my search term', queries); // Create a new SearchBuilder instance with a search term & the list of SobjectQueryBuilder queries
+SearchBuilder mySearch            = new SearchBuilder('my search term', queries); // Create a new SearchBuilder instance with a search term & the list of SObjectQueryBuilder queries
-List<List<Sobject>> searchResults = mySearch.getResults();                        // Returns all search results
+List<List<SObject>> searchResults = mySearch.getResults();                        // Returns all search results

 /****** Resulting output *******
 FIND 'my search term' IN ALL FIELDS RETURNING Account(Id, Name), Contact(Id, Name), Lead(Id, Name)